unibe-icelab/thz-ice-porosity-analysis/README.md

 refractive indices, compares solid-ice measurements with literature, estimates porosity with effective-medium theory ( EMT), and visualizes spatially resolved measurements.

-Raw inputs and campaign metadata are stored in [`measurements`](measurements/README.md).
-Run the commands below from the project root unless noted otherwise.

 ## Environment

 Install dependencies with: